Same-sex marriage in Scotland: Legislation

 The bill was fast-tracked through the Scottish Parliament with the aim of achieving royal assent for the legislation by March 2014.
 The Equal Opportunities Committee considered the bill from 5 September to 7 November, with a report published on 8 November.
 On 20 November, the bill passed its first stage with a 98 to 15 vote and five abstentions.
 Of the 98 MSPs that voted "yes" on the bill, 52 were members of the SNP, 31 were members of the Labour Party, seven were members of the Conservative Party, four were members of the Liberal Democrats, two were members of the Green Party, and two were independents.
 Of the 15 MSPs that voted "no" on the bill, 6 were members of the Scottish National Party, 8 were members of the Conservative Party, and one was a member of the Labour Party.
 Of the five MSPs who abstained, two were members of the SNP, and three were members of the Labour Party.

 The bill returned to the Equal Opportunities Committee for its second stage.
 The Committee considered the bill on 19 December 2013, rejecting several amendments proposed by opponents of the legislation.
 The Committee continued the second stage on 16 January 2014.
 The final stage debate and vote was held on 4 February 2014.
 The bill was approved with 105 MSPs in favour and 18 opposed, with no abstentions.
-It received royal assent by Queen Elizabeth II on 12 March as the Marriage and Civil Partnership (Scotland) Act 2014, and came into effect on 16 December.
+It received royal assent by Queen Elizabeth II on 12 March, and came into effect on 16 December.
 Civil partners began converting their relationships into marriages on that date, and the first same-sex marriages occurred on 31 December 2014.
 The first same-sex couple to marry in Scotland were Susan and Gerrie Douglas-Scott on 31 December in Glasgow, with sixteen other same-sex couples marrying across Scotland later that same day.

+The Marriage and Civil Partnership (Scotland) Act 2014 (Achd Pòsaidh is Com-pàirteachasan Sìobhalta (Alba) 2014, [axk ˈpʰɔːs̪əɣ ɪs̪ kʰomˈpʰaːrˠʃt̪əxəs̪ən ˈʃiːvəl̪ˠt̪ə ˈal̪ˠapə]; Mairiage and Ceevil Pairtnery (Scotland) Act 2014, [ˈmeːrɪdʒ an(d) ˈsiːvɪl ˈpeːrtnəri ˈskotlən(d) ak(t)]) contains a provision stating:

 Statistics

 462 same-sex marriages were performed in Scotland in the first five months after the law came into force, accounting for 12% of all marriages performed during that time.
 Statistics published by the National Records of Scotland showed that 1,671 same-sex marriages took place in Scotland in 2015.
 Of these, 935 were conversions from existing civil partnerships and 736 were new marriages.
 In 2016, there were 998 same-sex marriages, representing about 3.4% of the total 29,229 marriages performed in Scotland that year.

 Figures for 2020 are much lower than previous years because of the restrictions in place due to the COVID-19 pandemic.
+By the end of September 2024, more than 10,000 same-sex couples had married in Scotland.